 Another seat company, Molon Labe Seating, has come up with a side slip seating arrangement which allows for the aisle seat to slide over the middle seat to allow more room when boarding or disembarking, not only for passengers but also for wheelchair users; when fully extended, the middle seats will have 2″ more width than those on either side.
 This “staggered” design also make passengers feel they have their own armrests.
 Tray tables and armrests can be quickly and easily removed too.

 AirGo Design in Singapore designed and brought into use the Orion seat (above) for long-haul economy class, that has some innovative hallmarks.
 The ergonomic design, multi-density foam headrests, patented “Aircushion” and a 10.5-degree recline allows improved seating posture and lumbar support, and an extra 4″ of legroom while allowing the usual pitch.
 The redesigned armrests make the seats up to 12% wider.

-As people have grown larger, seats have decreased in size, and the single biggest complaint of economy class fliers is the discomfort they must endure.
-So, all agree that any improvements in economy class will be most welcome and it is high time airlines paid more attention to passenger comfort than their own bottom lines.
+As people have grown larger, so seats have actually decreased in size.
+The single biggest complaint of economy class fliers is the discomfort they must endure.
+All agree any improvements in economy class will be most welcome and it is high time airlines paid more attention to passenger comfort than their own bottom lines.